dart-archive/www.dartlang.org/src/site/support/faq.markdown

 Nope.
 You can try out Dart code with [DartPad], and then use your favorite editor or IDE for real development.
-Some full-featured IDEs such as Eclipse, IntelliJ IDEA, and WebStorm have Dart plugins.
+Some full-featured IDEs such as IntelliJ IDEA and WebStorm have Dart plugins.
 Dart plugins also exist for Sublime, VIM, Emacs, and other editors.
 We used to provide a Dart-specific editor called Dart Editor,